lmbarros/DUMP/morsels/ziggurat_algorithm.md

 ### The Ziggurat Algorithm itself

 Let's ignore for a moment how to build the ziggurat.
 In other words, let's ignore how to determine the *x*s and *y*s marked in the figure, and just assume that magically we have arrays `x[]` and `y[]` with the proper values.
-Also, if you see `n` in the code below, it is the number of segments we are using (which happens to be 256, but doesn't really matter).
+Also, if you see `n` in the code below, it is the number of segments we are using (which happens to be 256, but this doesn't really matter much).

-The structure is simple: an infinite loop in which we try random points until we find one that is not rejected (in which case it is returned).
-We generate one uniformly-distributed random integer number (`u0`) and use 8 of its bits to select one of the segments (`i`).
+The algorithm structure follows what we expect from a rejection sampling algorithm: an infinite loop in which we try random points until we find one that is not rejected (in which case it is returned).
+We generate one uniformly-distributed random integer `u0` and use 8 of its bits to select one of the segments (`i`).
 We use one additional of its bits to determine the sign of the number to be returned (recall the discussion above, about symmetric unimodal distributions).
 Then we handle the selected segment, remembering that Segment 0 needs special handling (mostly because of the tail).

 ⟨Ziggurat Algorithm normal RNG⟩ =
 ```C++